pochuu/task-2/README.md

            - out: (decoded string)
 ```
 encoding algorithm is a modified version of affine cipher.
 I got inspired by your hackme page :) unluckily i couldn't solve it.
+The cipher is based on string.printable, there is also prevention which doesn't let you enter into string unwanted letters.